-It also makes a perfect DIY gift for birthdays, graduations, weddings or anniversaries.
-So the next time your family decides to clear up their closets, you can secretly keep their old favourite shirts and give it to them as gifts in the future!
+It also makes a perfect DIY gift for birthdays, graduations, weddings, or anniversaries.
+So the next time your family decides to clear up their closets, you can secretly keep their old favorite shirts and give them to them as gifts in the future!

 - around 30 Shirts

 - 2 1/2 yards Fleece

 - 8 yards Extra Wide Single Fold Bias Tape

 How to turn your old favorite shirts into a T-shirt quilt

 1. Measure the size of the t-shirt quilt you need

 Gather up your old shirts.
 You’ll need about 12-15 shirts, depending on the size of the quilt you want to make.
 Make sure the shirts are enough to complete the size of the t-shirt quilt you need.

 2. Clean and cut the shirts into squares.